arunkumar7904-cloud/sql-indian-sales-project/README.md

 ## What Business Problems I Solved

-Query 1 - Top Products
+Query 1 - Top Products:
 I found which products make the most revenue for the business.
 SQL used: GROUP BY and ORDER BY

-Query 2 - Regional Performance
+Query 2 - Regional Performance:
 I identified which regions in India are performing above 100k revenue and which regions need more focus.
 SQL used: GROUP BY and HAVING

-Query 3 - Customer Lifetime Value
+Query 3 - Customer Lifetime Value:
 I found the top 10 most valuable customers based on how much they spent in total across all their orders.
 SQL used: GROUP BY and MAX

-Query 4 - Monthly Trends
+Query 4 - Monthly Trends:
 I tracked whether the business is growing or declining every month by comparing this month vs last month sales.
 SQL used: LAG Window Function

-Query 5 - Top Product Per Category
+Query 5 - Top Product Per Category:
 I found the single best selling product in each category like Electronics, Furniture, Clothing and Food.
 SQL used: ROW_NUMBER and CTE

-Query 6 - City wise Sales Ranking
+Query 6 - City wise Sales Ranking:
 I ranked all Indian cities from highest to lowest sales to find which city contributes most to the business.
 SQL used: DENSE_RANK Window Function

-Query 7 - Customer Segmentation
+Query 7 - Customer Segmentation:
 I grouped all customers into 4 segments based on how often they buy and how much they spend.
 Champion - Buys a lot and spends the most